From Shredding the Slopes to Securing Systems, Alex Nelson’s Career Skills Prove Ideal for CTO Position

 Find an employer who treats you as an adult and empowers you to make these decisions.
 The right employer won’t think twice when you need to take time for personal goals because you’ve demonstrated your ability to plan and prioritize your time to meet your professional obligations.

 Own it – no one will do it for you.

 QUESTION: What is your favorite part about working for GUIDEcx?

 ANSWER: You’re hired at a startup to solve problems – not just to find them – and we have an amazing team that is great at solving problems.
-Ego or titles don’t get in the way of providing value to our customers and I love that.
-We’ve avoided the mentality that if the problem isn’t related to your department, then it’s not your problem.
-We’re all in this together and it’s been a blast.
+Ego or titles don’t hinder providing value to our customers; I love that.
+We’ve avoided the mentality that if the problem isn’t related to your department, it’s not your problem.
+We’re all in this together, and it’s been a blast.